Andrek01/AlexaCamProxy4P3/README.md

     only_allow_own_IP: true
 ```

 <strong>Please do not use "proxy" in your proxy_credentials.
-On Test-Sockets the VLC-Player will get in trouble with it, because there is a special handling for "proxy:" in VLC-Player</strong>
+On Test-Sockets the VLC-Player will get in trouble with it, because there is a special handling for "proxy" in VLC-Player</strong>

 cert_path : File with your fullchain.pem for the URL where you want to reach your  proxied cameras